nishio-laboratory/tsubame_exec/README.md

 ## Notes
 - You can have as many tables under the `sync` table as you like (as long as they have unique names).
 - Python dependencies specified in `exec.env.python_deps` are installed via pip, but this is subject to change.
-- use `tsubame-exec -c config.toml --tail stdout` to submit the job and then watch the output
+- `tsubame-exec -c config.toml --tsubame-validation` is equivalent to including `tsubame_validation = true` in the top level of your `config.toml`.
+Use this option to invoke tsubame-specific safety checks.
 - define global options in `XDG_CONFIG_DIR/tsubame_exec/config.toml`. these options are merged with the config file every run.
 Use the global file to define, for instance, connection settings or syncs that should be run for every project.
+- Use `tsubame-exec --tail {stdout/stderr}` to wait for a job to submit and then follow a stream. there is currently no checking to see whether a job has finished, so this will block, use ctrl-c to exit.
+I suggest printing a message in your code to notify completion.

+## For non-tsubame users
+- `exec.max_runtime` translates to `#$ -l h_rt=TIME` in the generated script
+- I suspect that most use cases can be covered with the `exec.extra_options` list.
+Each one is simply prefixed with `#$` and inserted into the generated script

 ## TODO
 - Tests